Archive of Our Own

 Mid Fidelity: Removal of Advanced Search Page

 Unlike the complete removal of the Fandom Page, this one was merged with the Work Search Results.
-After studying Amazon's side panel filters in the competitive analysis which had similar filtering capabilities and referring to data of users being confused by the original Advanced Search page, I decided to merge it Work Search Results.
+After studying Amazon's side panel filters which had similar filtering capabilities and referring to data of users being confused by the original Advanced Search page, I decided to merge it Work Search Results.

 Original Advanced Search Page Describing Javascript Commands for Filtering